 The parking garage is conveniently located at 1 Cordova Street, just across the courtyard from the Visitor Information Center (10 W. Castillo Drive).
-This convenient location gives visitors access to St. George Street, the pedestrian walkway in the heart of the downtown district, and most of the museums, attractions, shops and restaurants in town.
+This convenient location gives visitors access to St. George Street, the pedestrian walkway in the heart of the downtown district, and most of the museums, attractions, shops, and restaurants in town.

-City Metered Parking
+City Street and Lot Parking

 We all know people who pride themselves on always being able to find a parking spot within a few steps of their destination.
 The annoying thing about those people is that they usually come through on their promise.
-But for those of us who are still circling the block, there's still hope, and some facts you need to know about parking on the street in St. Augustine.
+But for those of us who are still circling the block, there's hope, and some facts you need to know about parking on the street in St. Augustine.

-The city of St. Augustine provides a mix of metered street parking and lot parking with pay stations.
-All official city parking areas are designated with the city crest on the meter or pay station.
-The rate for parking on the street or in city-owned lots is $1.50 per hour.
+The city of St. Augustine provides a mix of street parking and lot parking with pay stations.
+The parking meters have been phased out and consolidated into area pay stations quite close to any parking spot.
+All official city parking areas are designated with the city crest on the individual parking zone signage or on the pay station.

-Here is a map that shows all the locations where parking is offered by the city of St. Augustine, with the street parking locations showing an orange P and the lots showing a blue B.
+Here is a map that shows all the locations where parking is offered by the city of St. Augustine, with the street parking locations showing an orange P and the lots showing a blue P.

 Parking with a handicapped placard or handicapped license plate is free at any city-owned meter or pay-station and at the Historic Downtown Parking Facility.
 When entering the Historic Downtown Parking Facility the person who owns the placard must be with you.
 Here are the handicapped parking locations:

-In an effort to encourage and facilitate a greater use of bicycles around town, the city of St. Augustine has expanded its bicycle parking areas.
+In an effort to encourage and facilitate greater use of bicycles around town, the city of St. Augustine has expanded its bicycle parking areas.
 You can download a map of bicycle rack locations here.

-Park and Ride Shuttles (peak visitation periods only)
+Free Park and Ride Shuttles (peak visitation periods only)

 Alternative Ways of Getting Around